-For TLC Doug reads literary and commercial fiction (thriller, crime, contemporary)
+For TLC Doug reads literary and commercial fiction, specialising in thriller, crime, and YA

 Sam Jordison is an author, journalist and publisher.
 He is a co-director of Galley Beggar Press, an independent publisher from Norwich which has published award winning books such as Eimear McBride's A Girl Is A Half-formed Thing.
 He regularly writes about books for the Guardian and has written for most other UK national papers.
 His own best-selling books include the Crap Towns series and Sod That: 103 Things Not To Do Before You Die.

 For TLC, Sam reads literary fiction, non-fiction (humour, travel, religion) and books dealing with Ancient History